 So by any calculus, I’ve lived here in Middle Tennessee longer than I’ve lived anywhere.
 When people ask me “where are you from” I will make a big deal about being from ‘Springsteen Country – Monmouth County, New Jersey.”
 But then I will tell them, “but I’ve lived in Nashville longer than I’ve lived anywhere, so I’m from here now….”

-At the time Ann was living in Austin.
-We’d met at a music festival in Texas the previous spring, and we maintained a “long distance relationship” until January of 1998, when she pulled up stakes and moved to Tennessee – to be with me.
+Ann and I met at a music festival in Texas in the spring of 1997.
+She was living in Austin at the time, and we maintained a “long distance relationship” until January of 1998, when she pulled up stakes and moved to Tennessee – to be with me.

 Her nursing career had begun only a couple of years before.
 She was divorced (twice, but we don’t have to go into the second one) from the father of her two sons, who were in their early 20s and living with her and going to school in Austin.
 When she decided to move to Nashville, she set ‘the boys’ out on their own and put her house up for rent.
 Then she put everything she owned in a U-Haul and with a friend made the trek from Texas to Tennessee.